 Somewhere high up in the Swiss Alps, three youths are attempting to scale the south face of the Trollenberg.
-But as one of them scouts ahead on the high peak he gets lost in a dense and frigid fog.
-Reporting this to his comrades below, he then says there’s someone in the fog, coming toward him.
-Then suddenly, he screams, and his body falls past the others on the ledge below.
+But as one of them scouts ahead on the high peak he soon gets lost in a rapidly developing dense and frigid fog.
+He then reports to his comrades below there’s actually someone in the fog, coming toward him.
+Then suddenly, the man screams, and then he plummets past the others on the ledge below.
 Still all tethered together, the other two men are able to brace and not tumble over the side after him.
-Thinking he’s still alive, they struggle to pull him up to safety.
-And they’ve almost got him reeled in when the first man gasps, recoils, and drops the rope.
-Meantime, the second man can barely hold, begging for help, until the fraying line snaps and their friend plummets out of sight.
-Berating the first man for letting go when they almost had him, well, apparently, the second man missed the fact it wouldn’t have mattered because the third man’s head had been torn clean off.
+And, thinking he’s still alive, as they struggle to pull him up to safety, they’ve almost got him reeled in when one of the men gasps, recoils, and drops the rope.
+Meantime, the second man can barely hold, begging for help, until the fraying line snaps and their friend falls out of sight.
+Berating the other climber for letting go when they almost had him, well, apparently, the second man missed the fact it wouldn’t have mattered because their comrade’s head had been torn clean off.